-What You Can Do: While we are unaware of any actual or attempted misuse of any personal information in connection with this incident, we encourage you to remain vigilant to the possibility of fraud by reviewing your financial account statements for any suspicious activity.
-We recommend that you immediately report any suspicious activity to your financial institution.
-As a precaution, we have also secured the services of Experian® to offer you a complimentary one-year membership to Experian's IdentityWorksSM.
+What You Can Do: Although, to date, we are unaware of any misuse of personal information as a result of this incident, we recommend that you review the statements you receive from your healthcare providers and health insurance plan.
+If you see any services that were not received, you should contact the relevant provider or health plan immediately.
+Additionally, we encourage you to remain vigilant to the possibility of fraud by reviewing your financial account statements for any suspicious activity.
+If you identify any suspicious activity, you should notify your financial institution immediately.
+As a precaution, we are also offering you a complimentary one-year membership to Experian's® IdentityWorksSM.
 This product helps detect potential misuse of your information and provides you with identity protection support focused on immediate identification and resolution of identity theft.
-IdentityWorks is completely free and enrolling in this program will not hurt your credit score.
+IdentityWorks is completely free and it is our understanding that enrolling in this program will not hurt your credit score.
 For more information on IdentityWorks, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take to protect your information, please see the pages that follow this letter.

-For More Information: We regret any inconvenience or concern this may cause.
-If you have any questions, please call 1-855-551-1494, Monday through Friday, between 9:00 a.m. and 6:30 p.m., Eastern Time (except on major U.S. holidays).
+For More Information: We regret any inconvenience or concern this incident may cause.
+If you have any questions, please call our dedicated assistance line at (855) 545-2461, Monday through Friday, between 9:00 a.m. and 6:30 p.m., Eastern Time (except for on major U.S. holidays).